nmagee/ds2002-course/labs/lab1-cli.md

 ## File Permissions

-1. Touch a file named `permissiontest` and echo some content into it.
+1. Touch a file named `permission_test` and echo some content into it.

 2. Next use `ls -al` to see it listed in your directory.

 3. Now change its permissions to `000` like this:

 ```
-chmod 000
+chmod 000 permission_test
 ```

 Try to `cat` the contents of the file.
 You should get a permission denied message.